Vern Ader’s Weed Spinner

 Finally, it’s fun and easy to weed!

 The Weed Spinner is an innovative drill-driven weed removal tool that spins out weeds and their roots in one whirling motion.
+It's estentially a long sturdy drill bit for your drill (drill not included).
 The action is fast and the result is very satisfying!
 What’s more, there’s no kneeling, bending, or getting your hands dirty.

 Dandelions don’t stand a chance!